Eastern Europe: World War II

+Cold War

 The region fell to Soviet control, and communist governments were imposed.
 Yugoslavia, Albania and later Romania had their own communist regimes independent of Moscow.
 The Eastern Bloc at the onset of the Cold War in 1947 was far behind the Western European countries in economic rebuilding and economic progress.
 Winston Churchill, in his well-known "Sinews of Peace" address of 5 March 1946, at Westminster College in Fulton, Missouri, stressed the geopolitical impact of the "iron curtain":

 From Stettin in the Baltic to Trieste in the Adriatic an iron curtain has descended across the Continent.
 Behind that line lie all the capitals of the ancient states of Central and Eastern Europe: Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest, and Sofia.

 Pre-1989 division between the "West" (grey) and "Eastern Bloc" (orange) superimposed on current borders: